-The Bahia de los Angeles Bioreserve, a UNESCO World Heritage Site that is home to whale sharks, sea turtles, and other endangered species, is under constant threat of overfishing and pollution.
-Although these waters provide important biological, cultural, and economic value, the local community has yet to develop widespread systems and interest to prioritize the protection of the environment.
+The Bahia de los Angeles Bioreserve, a UNESCO World Heritage Site that is home to whale sharks, sea turtles, and other endangered species, is under constant threat of pollution, overfishing, and a lack of environmental education.
+Although these waters provide important biological, cultural, and economic value, the local community has yet to develop widespread systems and interest to prioritize the protection of the ecosystem.

-Aventureros provides science-based education and curated access to the bioreserve to 25 area youth throughout the year.
-Through a collaborative and inclusively designed curriculum, participants learn more about their environment, experience the area's biodiversity up close, and train to be conservation leaders in their community.
-Aventureros directly contributes to ongoing conservation research to protect whale shark and sea turtle populations, and to monitor local plastic pollution.
+Aventureros provides science-based education and curated access to the bioreserve to 50 area youth throughout the year.
+Through a collaborative and inclusively-designed curriculum, participants learn more about their environment, experience the area's biodiversity up close, and train to be conservation leaders in their community.
+Aventureros directly contributes to ongoing conservation work to clean up local beaches, monitor and report on plastic pollution, and protect marine species.